xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocActionWithProxy.jpg">

+Warning: don't use the exported fbx from a proxy like a Skeleton or SkeletalMesh.
+It containt a double Rig.

 # Alembic animation
 Alembic export and import can take a lot of time.
 1. Select the asset you want to export (Armature with child or Mesh).